Physician Assistant Overview

 Physician Assistants can be found in general medical and surgical hospitals, public or private practices, outpatient care centers, health maintenance organizations, government agencies, colleges and universities, and professional schools.
-The Physician Assistant Studies Program at Mercy College will prepare you for a worthwhile and fulfilling career in medicine.
+The Physician Assistant Studies Program at Mercy University will prepare you for a worthwhile and fulfilling career in medicine.

 - Outpatient medicine or primary care

 Others are employed in hospital-based medicine, critical care, urology, pain management, rehabilitation medicine, breast surgery, oncology, pediatrics, addictive medicine, dermatology and interventional radiology.